chainer/chainerrl-visualizer/README.md

 - Various ways of visualization are supported

 #### NOTICE
-- For now, even if the input of an agent's model is a raw pixel image, the saliency map cannot be created when if the model includes RNN.
+- For now, even if the input of an agent's model is a raw pixel image, the saliency map cannot be created when the model includes an RNN.
 This will be fixed.
 - If you use `gym` environment of [classic control](https://github.com/openai/gym/tree/master/gym/envs/classic_control), the env window can appear on display when sending rollout command from UI.

 ## Quick start